 In your next step, select yes to adding your location.
 You will then have to fill up your full business address and make sure everything is accurate so Google can locate you.

 The next section will ask if you serve customers out of the location.
-If you are an online or a retail business that sells your products or services to customers out of your location, click “Yes”.
+If you are an online or retail business that sells your products or services to customers out of your location, click “Yes”.
 You will then need to add in the areas that you serve so Google further understand the reach of your business.
-Click “No” if you are a restaurant, or a retail outlet that do not provide shipping of your products.
+Click “No” if you are a restaurant or a retail outlet that does not provide the shipping of your products.

 Step 4 – Business Category